appacademy/pt-section-1-resources/01-week/1-day/notes.md

 We will go through the orientation slide deck as a class along with guest speakers from different parts of the program.

+## Student Resource Repo and Personal Notes

+The student resources repo will be where I post lecture notes and scratch files from lecture.

+We have a template on the repo for you to use as a base for your notetaking and file structure here at app academy.

+A messy file structure is absolutely miserable to work with down the line when you have a lot of different practices and projects.
+So we have built this to make your lives just a little bit easier!

+If you get stuck due to a tech error during this demo process, stick around for office hours if you can, and we will help you get it sorted.

 ## Find your why

 - [Form Link](https://forms.gle/drgSTXvzLpBgwviD7)